alfredodeza/tambo/README.rst

 with the incoming arguments and options there.

-You can still handle options, boolean flags and anything however you want before hitting tampu to dispatch to subcommands, and you may use whatever argument parser you want.
+You can still handle options, boolean flags and anything however you want before hitting tambo to dispatch to subcommands, and you may use whatever argument parser you want.

 Help generation
 ---------------
-A common problem for subcommands and command line tools that have these is generating help in a semi-automated way. ``tampu`` has a way to do this for subcommands that are mapped by calling the help property if there is one and would in turn outpout that information when called::
+A common problem for subcommands and command line tools that have these is generating help in a semi-automated way. ``tambo`` has a way to do this for subcommands that are mapped by calling the help property if there is one and would in turn outpout that information when called::